-An avid orchestral musician, Ms. Keches performs regularly as a substitute with the Boston Symphony Orchestra and the Boston Pops.
+An avid orchestral musician, Ms. Keches performs regularly as a guest harpist with the Boston Symphony Orchestra and the Boston Pops.
 She has toured with the BSO domestically and throughout Europe, and she played on the orchestra’s Grammy-award-winning live album Shostakovich Under Stalin’s Shadow.
 She is the principal harpist of Boston Festival Orchestra and the Boston-based chamber orchestra Phoenix.
 She has also performed with the St. Louis Symphony Orchestra, Hartford Symphony Orchestra, Boston Modern Orchestra Project, Odyssey Opera, Pro Arte Chamber Orchestra, and the New World Symphony.

 Ms. Keches's recent solo performances include Debussy's Danses sacrée et profane with Boston Festival Orchestra and Ginastera’s Harp Concerto with the Boston Modern Orchestra Project and the Berkshire Symphony.
 She has also appeared as a soloist with the New England String Ensemble, Mistral Chamber Players, the Australian National University School of Music Orchestra, and the Wellesley Symphony.
 Additionally, Ms. Keches has been a prizewinner in the Boston Symphony Orchestra, Boston Modern Orchestra Project, New England Philharmonic, and New England Conservatory concerto competitions, and she was invited to play alongside Yo-Yo Ma and members of the Silk Road Ensemble to celebrate the 60th Anniversary of the Universal Declaration of Human Rights.